-Hour of Service.
+Hour of Service-employees for whom hourly records are kept.
 You will be credited with your actual Hours of Service for:

-- (a) each hour for which you are directly or indirectly compensated by the Employer for the performance of duties during the Plan Year; - (b) each hour for which you are directly or indirectly compensated by the Employer for reasons other than the performance of duties (such as vacation, holidays, sickness, disability, lay-off, military duty, jury duty or leave of absence during the Plan Year); and - (c) each hour for back pay awarded or agreed to by the Employer.
+(a) each hour for which you are directly or indirectly compensated by the Employer for the performance of duties during the Plan Year;

+(b) each hour for which you are directly or indirectly compensated by the Employer for reasons other than the performance of duties (such as vacation, holidays, sickness, disability, lay-off, military duty, jury duty or leave of absence during the Plan Year); and

+(c) each hour for back pay awarded or agreed to by the Employer.